 Thompson states, “I like to go fast in between obstacles and be able to choose if I want to go slow or if I want to fly up.
 To me the 4 inch kit is the best mid-range kit there is.”

 Swenson concludes, “It is very smooth, no bumps, no death wobble.
-I am extremely happy with the setup that I have."
+I am extremely happy with the 6" setup."

 There are some great companies out there that make great lifts.
 Some drive well on the road.
 Others drive well off the road.
 The trick is finding one that will drive well on and off-road, which is where the TeraFlex advantage comes in.